craigfrancis/r-stats/readme.md

 ### Parsing the logs

-The [start.r](./src/start.r) script defines some functions, and run your project specific config file.

-Which may simply run the `data_load` function with:
+The [start.r](./src/start.r) script defines some functions, and executes your project specific config file - which may simply run the `data_load` function with:

 	data_project = "[NAME]";
 	data_path = "[SOURCE]";